jmce22/pands-project/README.md

 I modified my plots to enhance their appearance and to make them easier to interpret.
 I used the *corner* argument to removes the top right corner of each pairplot, as the top right corner showed redundant information which I felt cluttered the appearance of the plot and made it harder to interpret.

-To produce a clearer picture of the strength of correlation between the different traits, I used the *kind = "reg"* argument to insert regression lines into each segment of my pairplots.
-I particularly like the regression lines in the individual Iris pairplots, as the bold colours of the plots and data points against the white background make it easy to interpret the nature of the relationship between the traits.
+To produce a clearer picture of the strength of correlation between the different traits, I wanted to include regression lines in my pairplots.
+Initially, I used the *kind = "reg"* argument in all four of my plots to insert regression lines into each non-diagonal segment.
+I really liked the regression lines in the individual Iris pairplots, as the bold colours of the plots and data points against the white background make it easy to interpret the nature of the relationship between the traits.
+However, I wasn't satisfied with the result for the overall pairplot, as the *kind = reg"* argument led to three regression lines in each segment (one for each Iris species) rather than just one regression line per segment, as I wanted.
+I turned to the website stackoverflow for help, and I asked my first question on it: https://stackoverflow.com/questions/76217544/how-to-fit-regression-lines-on-each-non-diagonal-segment-of-a-pairplot-while-re.  \
+It turned out that I couldn't simultaneously split the data into three groups using the *hue* argument, while also imposing just one regression line per segment using the *kind = "reg"* argument.
+The contributor (username: "Redox") defined a function called 'regline', which plots a single regression line: this function is then passed into the *.map_offdiag()* function, which enables us to apply the 'regline' function to each non-diagonal segment of the pairplot.
+By using *x=x.name* and *y=y.name*, we convert each trait name to a string, and each combination of traits can have a regression line imposed on the plot of their values, because the function takes the names of the traits from the x and y axes of the pairplot.
+Values for 'data' and 'color' are given for the regline function when it is called.  \
+I found the quick response the my question on stackoverflow to be very helpful, as I had spent a lot of time to no avail trying to figure out how to achieve this outcome with the overall pairplot.
+I will consider using the site in future to get help with coding problems if I am really stuck.

 I experimented with many different colours for the plots.
 For the overall plot, I passed in the  the *hue* argument to seperate the datapoints by 'variety' of Iris, and then passed in the *palette* argument with the palette "Dark2", to produce a distinct colour scheme for the plot.
 For the individual species plots, I needed to pass in separate "keyword arguments" for the diagonal component (*diag_kws = dict(color = )*) and for the plots (*plot_kws = dict(color = )*).
 I figured our how to modify the colors of the invidual plots in this way from watching the following youtube video (especially around 11 mins in): https://www.youtube.com/watch?v=-eyiVTLJuqI.
 The diagonal component of each pairplot gives an overview of the distribution pattern for each individual trait, but as I was more interested in the comparison of each trait with the other traits, I chose to make the diagonal component grey for each plot.
 I then choose bold and distinct colours for the other componetns of each plot.